 - :e — Scientific notation.

-- :g — General format, using either fixed-point or scientific notation based on the magnitude of the number.
+- :g — General format, using fixed-point or scientific notation based on the magnitude of the number.

 - :00.00 — Fixed-point notation with exactly two decimal places, padded with zeros if necessary.